tangentsoft/pidp8i/HACKERS.md

 ----

 The administrator of this repository is Warren Young, whose email you can find on the [official PiDP-8/I project mailing list][ggml].
-Developer access is available to anyone who makes a reasonable request.
+I generally give developer access to anyone who makes a reasonable request.

 Creating Branches